 Uzbekistan presents a unique opportunity when it comes to cultural enrichment activities for U.S. students.
 Four sites in Uzbekistan - Ichan Kala in Khiva, Historic Center of Bukhara, Historic Center of Shahrisyabz and Samarkand - Crossroads of Cultures, are listed as UNESCO World Heritage sites.
 In addition, there are numerous museums and cultural centers in and around Tashkent (the capital of Uzbekistan).
 The U.S. students will visit these places as part of their cultural enrichment activities.
 Uzbekistan also has a rich scientific heritage, especially in the history of science, and presents a unique research environment for the students.
 Great scientists of the eighth - 11th centuries, such as Al-Khorezmi, Al-Biruni and Ibn Sina (Avicenna), were born in modern-day Uzbekistan.
 They made significant contributions to the scientific knowledge that we have today.
 For example, the word algebra comes from the title of Al-Khorezmi's book, while the word algorithm comes from his name.
 By visiting historical sites in Samarkand, Bukhara and Khorezm, where these scientists worked, the students will expand their knowledge of the history of the eighth - 15th century science, in addition to gaining a better understanding of Al-Khorezmi's and Al-Biruni's works and how they fit into the development and history of mathematics.

 Current undergraduate students are invited to apply.
 No prior research experience required.
 Students from underrepresented groups, including female students, are especially encouraged to apply.
 To be eligible for funding, applicants must be U.S. citizens or permanent residents.
 Currently, we have funding to support California State University students participating in the LSAMP program.
-Other students are welcome to apply if they can secure their own institutional funding.

 For more information please contact Dr. Zair Ibragimov.